 Our code of conduct

-Alongside our policies, and behavioural and compliance standards, our code of conduct ensures we operate ethically and sustainably.
-Together they demonstrate our commitment to respect the rights, dignity and wellbeing of our members, colleagues, supply chain and communities.
+Our code of conduct, policy suite, behavioural and compliance standards ensure we operate ethically and with integrity.
+Together they demonstrate our commitment to respect the rights, dignity and wellbeing of our customers, colleagues, supply chain and communities.

-As a responsible business, our high labour standards and duty to protect the environment are key principles of our code.
-Our sustainable governance structure helps to ensure integrity, accountability and inclusivity.
-It leaves no tolerance for corruption in the way we work.
+As a responsible business, our high labour standards form key principles of our code.
+Governance structures across our organisation help to ensure integrity, accountability and inclusivity with no tolerance for corruption in the way we work.

 Mandatory training and responsibility statement

-All colleagues are requested to undertake annual, mandatory training courses across several topics.
-These topics are those that have potential for high risk, or where there is a regulatory requirement.
-They include:
+All colleagues are required to undertake annual, mandatory training courses across several topics including:

 • anti-bribery and corruption